Ayms/node-bot/README.md

 regexp : while building the DOM, node-dom will use that regular expression to detect the objects that you are looking for (example : regexp=\$|€ --> you are looking for gadgets in the page that are related to a price in $ or €)

-search : indicates that once the gadgets have been selected with the regexp, you can filter these gadgets based on the value of search (example : "nikestore nike shoes" url can contain other products than shoes, node-bot will return only the results matching "nike shoes")
+search : indicates that once the gadgets have been selected with the regexp, you can filter these gadgets based on the value of search field (example : "nikestore nike shoes" url can contain other products than shoes, node-bot will return only the results matching "nike shoes")

 ## Output :